WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 #### Describe how you preprocessed the image data.

-As first step, based on the exploration of the data set, I identify the following hierachy for traffic sign classes:
+As first step, based on the exploration of the data set, I identify the following hierarchy for traffic sign classes:

 ![Traffic Sign classes][image4]

 This brings up some important realizations:
 * Three sign classes can be classified entirely by shape
 * The 15 red-stroked triangle and the 12 red-stroked circle classes rely entirely on their black and white interior for classification
-* Despite the specific considerations red/blue vs. others and white vs black, the pixel color does not help much in the classification
+* Despite the specific considerations red/blue vs. others and white vs black, the pixel color does not have significant value for the classification

 So the goal of my preprocessing shall be to remove all of the color information while keeping red/blue similarity as a key signature.
-A simple grayscale conversion is out of the question, because this would lead to the very same gray values for red, blue and green.
+A simple gray scale conversion is out of the question, because this would lead to the very same gray values for red, blue and green.

 The solution is already given away in the provided paper [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf): YUV conversion.
 The YUV conversion is a transformation of the rgb color space, which leads to a luminance value and two chrominance values.
-I just drop both chrominance channels, because the luminance channel consists of different weights for red, green and blue, thus providing me already with good ingridients for classification:
+I just drop both chrominance channels, because the luminance channel yields from different weights for red, green and blue channels, thus providing me already with good ingridients for classification:

 ![YUV][image5]

 The next problem I have to address is the strong brightness and contrast variation of the images detected during data set exploration.
 It took me tree approaches to  end up with a satisfactory solution.

-A first approach was to just normalize the gray intensity to the range 0 to 255 by substracting the minimum pixel value and dividing by the maximum pixel range.
+A first approach was to just normalize the gray intensity to the range 0 to 255 by subtracting the minimum pixel value and dividing by the maximum pixel range.
 This  has lead to bad results.
 The approach has the big issue that it is very vulnerable again outliers: One light pixel somewhere in the image is enough to effectively disable the algorithm.

 An improved approach was to perform global histogram equalization.
-The algorithm tranforms the gray values by streching/compressing the color histogram in order to normalize the gradient of the cumulative distance function.
+The algorithm transforms the gray values by stretching/compressing the color histogram in order to normalize the gradient of the cumulative distance function.
 This works very well for most of the images and yields average results.
 The issue with the algorithm is, that the streching happens for the gray range which is supported by the most pixels.
-In images, where there is alot of light sky behind a dark sign silhuette, this in fact even lowers the contrast of the signs interior.
+In images, where there is a lot of light sky behind a dark sign silhuette, this in fact even lowers the contrast of the signs interior.

 The next approach I have followed was [adaptive histogram equalization](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization).
-It tries to circument the issues from the global histogram equalization by using a local histogram for each pixel given it's rectangular neighourhood.
-I have chosen a neighbourhood size of 4 for the algorithm, which has lead to very good results:
+It tries to circumvent the issues from the global histogram equalization by using a local histogram for each pixel given it's rectangular neighborhood.
+I have chosen a neighborhood size of 4 for the algorithm, which has lead to very good results.

 In the final implementation, I run approach 3 and 1 in a chain.
 The image statistics from data set exploration now looks as following: